-We used the following search engines: Google Scholar, IEEExplore, PubMed, Scopus, and Web of Science.
-The terminology issue described in the introduction influenced the search strategy, which aimed at identifying all papers mentioning FL jointly with a word related to either interpretability or explainability.
+We tried to gather a broad range of manuscripts.
+Therefore, we used the five databases IEEEXplore, Google Scholar, PubMed, Scopus, and Web of Science.
+The terminological ambiguity between explainability and interpretability influenced the search strategy, which aimed to identify as many articles as possible that mention FL in conjunction with the (broad) concept of explainability.
 The search terms are detailed in Table \ref{tab:search_terms}.